Overcoming Jealousy: Jealous Dating

-Jealousy is one of the most destructive and painful emotions in a dating relationship.
+Are you wondering how to overcome jealousy in a relationship?
+Do you have a jealous dating partner?
+Jealousy is one of the most destructive and painful emotions in a Christian dating relationship.
 A jealous dater can think and do some wacky things he or she would not normally think of doing.
-That’s why overcoming jealousy when it crops up is so important.
+That’s why learning how to overcome jealousy when it crops up is so important.

 Among Christian single couples, jealousy affects both traditional dating and courtship love relationships.